Gabson1/code-test-brickbuy/README.md

 # Code Test Project

 This project aims to be a little coding test with some assignments.
-It basically allows a user to create a new real estate in the backend with the two properties - address and area in m².
+It basically allows a user to create a new real estate in the backend with the two properties - address and size in m².

 ## Requirements